What Is the Best 350 Legend Ammo? (Accurate and Affordable)

-After hours of researching and testing, we decided the top ammo for the 350 Legend is Winchester Copper Impact 150 Grain Copper Extreme Point because of its high muzzle velocity, solid knockdown power, and lead-free projectile.
+After hours of testing and research, we discerrned that the top ammo for the 350 Legend is Winchester Copper Impact 150 Grain Copper Extreme Point because of its solid in-flight and terminal ballistics, as well as its peak American-made quality.

 1) Winchester Copper Impact 350 Legend 150 Grain Copper Extreme Point - 9/10- Best for Deer Hunting Overall